 Audio interfaces are one of the most important devices for musicians, singers, podcasters, and producers.
 And, they don’t compromise a bit while choosing these devices.
 Audio interfaces play a significant role in any home recording setup.
 These tools help in converting the microphone and instrument signals into a computer and software recognizable format.
 This way, you will be able to record electric, acoustic microphones, guitars, and synthesizers with an output with ease.

-3. Audio Interface Connectors: The more connectors you get in your audio interface, the easier your work becomes.
-Audio interfaces generally feature four types of connectors: USB, Firewire, Thunderbolt, and PCIE.
+2. Interface Connectors: The more connectors you get in your audio interface, the easier your work becomes.
+Interfaces generally feature four types of connectors: USB, Firewire, Thunderbolt, and PCIE.
 But not all features all kinds of connectors.
 If you have work to do with USB, then make sure your selected audio interface has a USB port.

-5. Input Channel Types: Another thing you should consider while choosing an audio interface is the types of input channels.
-Usually, all audio interfaces come with three input channels: mic input, line input, and optical input.
+4. Input Channel Types: all audio interfaces come with three input channels: mic input, line input, and optical input.
 So, make sure to check that your pick has all the channel types you want to record.

 1. Rode RODECaster Pro Integrated Podcast

 It is an ideal audio interface for podcasters created by Rode.
 It works well with all professional tools required to produce great podcasts.
 One of the highlighting features of the Rode RODECaster Pro is its eight programmable pads for instant sound FX.
 It lets you add different sound effects, such as jingles, audience applause, etc. In addition, it features a touchscreen to handle everything easily with a quick touch.